oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 :::

-## <a name="BoundorUnboundActionorFunctionOverloads" href="#BoundorUnboundActionorFunctionOverloads">12.5 Bound or Unbound Action or Function Overloads</a>
+## <a id="BoundorUnboundActionorFunctionOverloads" href="#BoundorUnboundActionorFunctionOverloads">12.5 Bound or Unbound Action or Function Overloads</a>

 An action or function overload MAY indicate that it is bound.
 If not explicitly indicated, it is unbound.